Jim Al-Khalili: Personal life

-Al-Khalili lives in Southsea, Portsmouth with his wife Julie.
+Al-Khalili lives in Southsea, Portsmouth, with his wife Julie.
 They have a son and daughter.

-Al-Khalili describes himself as an atheist and a humanist, remarking, "as the son of a Protestant Christian mother and a Shia Muslim father, I have nevertheless ended up without a religious bone in my body".
-Al-Khalili became Vice President of Humanists UK in 2016 after stepping down as its President.
-Al-Khalili is also a Patron of Guildford-based educational, cultural and social community hub, The Guildford Institute.
+Al-Khalili is an atheist and a humanist, remarking, "as the son of a Protestant Christian mother and a Shia Muslim father, I have nevertheless ended up without a religious bone in my body".
+Al-Khalili became vice president of Humanists UK in 2016 after stepping down as its president.

+He is also a patron of Guildford-based educational, cultural and social community hub, The Guildford Institute.